Dhairya3391/wallpaper-analyzerV2/README.md

 ### Frontend

-1. Go to the frontend directory:
+1. Navigate to the frontend directory:

 ```bash
 cd frontend